 The whole point of staging is to create a space that connects with people when they walk in the door.
-The moment you list your home on the market, in a sense, it is no longer your home.
-Now you have to transition a space that was livable for your family into a "lifestyle vignette" for someone else's imagination.
-Let's start with the basics:
+The moment you list your home on the market, it is theoretically no longer your home.
+Now you have to transition a space that was livable for your family into a “lifestyle vignette” for someone else’s imagination.
+Let’s start with the basics:

-- Declutter (rent a storage unit if need be.)
+2. Declutter (rent a storage unit if necessary).

-- Brighten and lighten (remove heavy window coverings and replace with sheers, etc.)
+5. Brighten and lighten (remove heavy window coverings and replace with sheers, etc).

-- Remove odors (bathe pets, move litter boxes to laundry or garage, no smoking indoors, etc)
+6. Remove odors (bathe pets, move litter boxes to laundry or garage, no smoking indoors, etc).

-After a good cleaning and de-cluttering, you are ready to start thinking about actually "staging".
-There are several simple solutions to liven up your home for a presentation that won't be a burden to your pocketbook.
+After a good cleaning and de-cluttering, you are ready to start thinking about staging.
+There are several simple solutions to liven up your home for a presentation that won’t be a burden to your pocketbook.

-Get creative and remember that "less is more" when it comes to staging a home.
+- Get creative and remember that “less is more” when it comes to staging a home.
 Small changes make a big difference!
 As you begin, imagine creating a place that has the feeling of a hotel, a spa, or getaway.
-Fresh, clean, relaxing...you want to engage the senses, in a good way, of the people who will walk in your door.
+Fresh, clean, relaxing.
+You want to positively engage the senses of the people who will walk in your door.

 - Old, plastic blinds and dark, heavy curtains.